nicklockwood/Consumer/README.md

 You see the problem?
 The `array` consumer references the `json` consumer before it has been declared.
 This is known as a *forward reference*.
 You might think we can solve this by predeclaring the `json` variable before we assign its value, but this won't work - `Consumer` is a value type, so every reference to it is actually a copy - it needs to be defined up front.

-In order to implement this, we need to make use the `label` and `reference` features.
+In order to implement this, we need to make use of the `label` and `reference` features.
 First, we must give the `json` consumer a label so that it can be referenced before it is declared:

 ```swift
 let json: Consumer<String> = .label("json", .any([null, bool, number, string, object, array]))